Mthenjwa Zondi

-Mthenjwa Amon Zondi (born 24 December 1966) is a South African politician who has served in the National Assembly since 2020.
+Mthenjwa Amon Zondi (born 24 December 1966) is a South African politician whoserved in the National Assembly from 2020 until 2024.
 Prior to serving in parliament, he served as a member of the KwaZulu-Natal Legislature from 2014 to 2019.
 Zondi is a member of the African National Congress.

 Political career

 In 2014 Zondi stood for election to the KwaZulu-Natal Legislature as 51st on the African National Congress's provincial legislature list.
 He was elected and sworn in on 21 May 2014.

 In 2019 he stood for re-election at 50th.
 The ANC won only 44 seats in the provincial legislature and Zondi was not elected to return to the legislature.